Meet the heirs of Vicente Fernández’s MILLIONAIRE fortune

 _vicentefdez

-However, in recent days it has been circulated that the Argentine writer, Olga Wornat, has other information after she released the unauthorized biography of the singer and actor from Guadalajara.
+However, in recent days it has been circulated that the Argentine writer, Olga Wornat, has other information in the unauthorized biography of the singer and actor from Guadalajara.

-According to what is shared by this, it is said that as soon as the singer dies, Gerardo will be the one who continues to manage the fortune and will support the rest of his family, which will not be divided among anyone.
+As indicated by Wornat, it has been said that Gerardo Fernández will continue to support the rest of his family and manage his father’s fortune, which will not be divided among anyone.

 Follow the Herald USA in Google news, Go ahead CLICK HERE